otrv4/otrv4/otrv4.md

    [Verifying that an integer is in the DH group](#verifying-that-an-integer-is-in-the-dh-group) section for details.

-A Prekey is an OTR message encoded as:
+A Prekey is an OTRv4 message encoded as:

 ```
 Protocol version (SHORT)